jakubito/picross-np-patches/README.md

 ### Improved cursor

-This patch attempts to fix the slippery-feeling cursor, and increasing its speed when in turbo mode for faster navigation.
+This patch attempts to fix the slippery-feeling cursor.
+Its speed in turbo mode is also increased for faster and more responsive navigation.

 ### No time limit